gurjyot/Social-Connections/README.md

 Description
 -----------
-This is a plugin for **Question2Answer** which helps add a widget to link your website to social websites.
+This is a plugin for **Question2Answer** which adds a widget, to add links of social accounts or pages of your website.

 Features
 --------